🔥

 What does the Combustion & Flammability Calculator do?

-It calculates flammability limits (LEL/UEL), stoichiometric air requirements, adiabatic flame temperature, and combustion products for hydrocarbon mixtures per NFPA 68/69.
+It calculates flammability limits (LEL/UEL), stoichiometric air requirements and combustion products for hydrocarbon mixtures per NFPA 68/69.

 What are LEL and UEL?